pixielabs/letsencrypt-rails-heroku/README.md

    The gem performs some cursory checks to make sure the filename is roughly what is expected to try and mitigate this.

- - We suggest mounting the engine at the root of your app, but that's not ideal because it means this gem can (theoretically) add any route to your general apps routes.
-To mitigate you should add it as low as possible in your routes.rb file.

 ## To-do list